daniyalmaroufi/AI_Course/README.md

 ## CA2 - Game

 This assignment aims to use adversarial game algorithms such as minimax and alpha-beta pruning algorithms to play the Connect4 game against a computer.

+## CA2 - Genetic Algorithm

+This assignment aims to use the Genetic Algorithm (GA) to find an encoded text's key string (14 characters).
+We prepared a global text to generate the dictionary, and we will use it to decode the text.